 Our Facebook page is the best way to find out who is going and by which method.
 If you want to meet up just post a message on the page and wait for the replies.
 We generally stay at Oostappen Vakantiepark and, as before, you could book the same, or go your own way.

-Once we are in Arnhem we have three specific rides that we participate in.
+Once we are in Arnhem we have four specific rides that we participate in.

 1. Ride of Remembrance (Friday) – led by the local bikers we ride to various small cemeteries to pay our respects.
 This ride, in particular is something you don’t want to miss.
 Our friends, the Dutch riders, leading the ride take us up on to the dykes wherever possible.
 There is something very special about riding your motorbike 40 feet, “in the air”, looking down on the canals and towns.